Swarms quickstart

 Once you have created your Nexus, it is now time to configure the servers inside it.
 If not already visible, open the node list by clicking over the Nexus.

-That flow is composed of 3 steps.
-In the first one we insert generic information about the topology of the servers we are going to configure.
+Press Deploy nodes to start the bulk procedure.
+That flow is composed of 2 steps.
+In the first one, we insert information about the servers we will configure.
+For that step, the following information is required:

 If the servers are not sharing the same disk number, configure them at different times.

-The ports input accepts the following option:
+The inputs accepts the following option:

-- A list of comma-separated ports
+- A list of comma-separated values

 Create your first Redundancy Class